NL33/electron-git/z-plans/znext.md

 # authentication
 try mughees' suggestion.
 DONE.
 I tried entering http:// or https:// in the redirect url, and it did not make a difference.
+I've emailed him about it. still need to get custom protocol to work.

 # private posts (later)
 # add comments to the version you are sending to discourse, explaining the update.
 Would be a topic custom field, updated through the API. and then a field on the topic page to view the comment.